IFB-ElixirFr/sandboxbioscenarios/session04/steps/step01.md

 By default, **stdout** is set to the screen.

-You can change this behavior and print **stdout** to a file.
+You can modify this behavior and print **stdout** to a file.
-To do so, you must use the `1>` that can be shortened as `>`:
+To do so, you need to use the `1>` that can be abbreviated to `>`:

 <Execute command="grep gene-SAOUHSC_00079 SAOUHSC.bed > gene.bed" />

-Look, you have created a new file named `gene.bed`
+Look, you've created a new file named `gene.bed`

 <Execute command="ls" />

-You can look at its content using the `cat` command:
+You can view its contents using the `cat` command:

 <Execute command="cat gene.bed" />

-The content of this new file is just the same as the result of the `grep` command.
+The content of this new file is identical to the result of the `grep` command.

 The `>` symbol is one of the **redirection** operators.

-The next figure illustrates the **stdout** redirection to a file:
+The following figure illustrates the **stdout** redirection to a file:

 <img src="/data/ifb-4/stream_outfile.png" style="max-width:100%" alt="stream_outfile">

-⚠️ if the file already exists, it’s content will be replaced by the output of your command.
+⚠️ if the file already exists, it’s contents will be replaced by the output of your instruction.

-If you run the same `grep` instruction as before but searching for a different gene, the output file will be overwritten:
+If you execute the same `grep` instruction as before but search for a different gene, the output file will be overwritten:

 <Execute command="grep gene-SAOUHSC_00078 SAOUHSC.bed > gene.bed" />

 <Execute command="cat gene.bed" />

-If you want to store the two gene locations in a single file, you may use the `>>` operator which appends the output of your command to the end of an existing file.
+If you want to store both gene locations in a single file, you may use the `>>` operator, which appends the output of your command to the end of an existing file.

 <Execute command="grep gene-SAOUHSC_00079 SAOUHSC.bed > gene.bed" />